10 best graphic design project management software tools for creative teams in 2026

 Cons

-• Coda’s formatting options are more limited than other document editors, which may be a downside for some users.
+• Coda’s formatting options are more limited than those of other document editors, which may be a downside for some users.

 • Its mobile app has limited functionality, which may be a downside for teams working on the go.

-• Its integrations are less extensive than some other project management tools.
+• Its integrations are less extensive than those of some other project management tools.

 • Reporting features are less robust than some other project management tools.